-Test you code for D=2, and K=2,3,5,7, and 10, on these data sets.
+Test you code for D=2, and K=2,3,5,7, and 10, on these data sets using several random initializations.

-Report whether or not: a) the log likelihood of the training data always goes up; b) the log likelihood of the held data always goes up.
+Report whether or not: a) the log likelihood of the training data always goes up; b) the log likelihood of the held data always goes up; c) the answer is a function of the initialization.